+Window Purpose

-Window Purpose Execution and Console The Simulation window provides the main interface for starting, stopping and stepping through your Simulation.
+Execution and Console The Simulation window provides the main interface for starting, stopping and stepping through your Simulation.
 During execution it displays output relating to the currently executing step and other important information.
 See the Run Model Simulation topic for more information on the toolbar commands.
 Note the text entry box just underneath the toolbar.
-This is the Console input area - here you can type simple JavaScript commands such as: this.count = 4; to dynamically change a simulation variable named 'count' to 4.
+This is the Console input area here you can type simple JavaScript commands such as: this.count = 4; to dynamically change a simulation variable named 'count' to 4.
 In this way you can dynamically influence simulation at run-time.

+Simulation

+DO GE GE CE Interpreted ▼ Tools ▼ 50 ♣

+[02434152] Configuration: mode: Interpreted simulation, platform: UML Basic [0243103] Preparing Simulation Data [02443108] Loading Machine [02443209] Simulation Started [02443212] Process Order [02443738] Process Order.ActivityInitial [02444264] Process Order.Receive Order [02444787] Process Order.Decision

+4

-Simulation × Simulation Configuration: mode: Interpreted simulation, platform: UML Basic Configuration: mode: Interpreted simulation, platform: UML Basic Configuration: mode: Interpreted simulation, platform: UML Basic [02434153]Preparing Simulation Data[02443108]Loading Machine[02443209]Simulation Started[02443212]Process Order[02443738]Process Order.ActivityInitial[0244264]Process Order.Receive Order[02444787]Process Order.Decision Breakpoints & Events Window The Simulation process also makes use of the 'Simulation Breakpoints' tab of the Breakpoints & Markers window ('Simulate > Dynamic Simulation > Breakpoints').
+Breakpoints & Events Window The Simulation process also makes use of the 'Simulation Breakpoints' tab of the Breakpoints & Markers window ('Simulate > Dynamic Simulation > Breakpoints').
 Here you set execution breakpoints on specific elements and messages in a Simulation.
 See the Simulation Breakpoints topic for more details.